 Mujadarra is a famous middle eastern dish of lentils and rice with caramelized onions, and I loved this from the very first time I tasted it!
+This is definitely not a low-carb recipe, but it’s something I’d enjoy once in a while as a treat.

 PIN Mujadarra to try it later!

 Years ago I started ordering Mujadarra at a now-closed Salt Lake restaurant which served it with Middle Eastern Tomato Salad around the the plate, the perfect way to eat it if you have tomatoes and fresh herbs on hand.
-Then that restaurant closed, and I never found another place in Utah where I liked it as much.
-So recently I decided to get serious about making Mujadarra myself, starting with a recipe from Paula Wolfert’s The Cooking of the Eastern Mediterranean (affiliate link).

-But after a few tries, I couldn’t manage to cook the lentils and rice together without one or the other getting overcooked.
+Even after several tries, I couldn’t manage to cook the lentils and rice together without one or the other getting overcooked.
 What worked for me was to cook the rice separately and mix it into the cooked lentils and caramelized onions.
-After waiting years to re-create a version of this dish I was happy with, I loved how this turned out, and I’m sure it’s something I’m going to be making over and over again.

 Mujadarra process shots collage